godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

         globals.joypad_sensitivity = $Options_Menu/HSlider_Joypad_Sensitivity.value

-Most of the code here relates to making UIs, which is really outside of the purpose of this tutorial series.
+Most of the code here relates to making UIs, which is outside of the purpose of this tutorial series.
 **We're only going to look at the UI related code briefly.**

 .. tip:: See :ref:`doc_ui_main_menu` and the tutorials following for better ways to make GUIs and UIs!